lorikayman/RebisTheory/src/lib/rebis_theory.md

 Devilite society is developed enough for corporations to exist, and even considered that devilites were from a different intellectual property, they remain in Spiral Knights' cosmology and setting.

 It is suggested by Spiral Order, that devilites within dark cities are stranded on Cradle: `It is speculated that all fiends within the Clockworks crossed over from a dimension known as the Underworld.
 While how they crossed over and what their motives are on Cradle is unclear, data collected from fiendish cities seems to indicate that they are now stranded on Cradle, much like us ...
+The undead on the other hand remain a mystery.
 Why spirits return to the material realm is unknown, trough it is clear that many of the spirits within the Clockworks have come from other worlds` ([Weight of Darkness](https://wiki.spiralknights.com/Weight_of_Darkness)).

 Devilites being stranded could mean both _spacial and dimensional dislocation_, as they had not, compared to Skylark, arrived to Cradle through interstellar travel, but rather summoned or captured with the cities themselves, if dark cities belong to them.